webplatform/docs/tutorials/css_transitions/index.md

 [[Image:transit_parent.png]]

-To achieve this effect, there's a default style sheet that defines most of how it appears, and another for when it is assigned the ''expanded'' class.
+To achieve this effect, a default style sheet defines most of how it appears.
+A second style sheet changes how it appears when it is assigned the ''expanded'' class.

  nav {
          /* transition applies to all varying elements */